 See why Reno is the perfect spot to start all of your greatest adventures.

 Travel gurus Jess.Wandering and EverChangingHorizon loved their first trip to Reno Tahoe so much that they couldn’t wait to come back for round two.
-They experienced new scenery, cooler weather, neon lights and that same crystal clear water we know and love.
+They experienced new scenery, neon lights and that same crystal clear water we know and love.
 Jess said it best.
 This is where the largest alpine lake collides with the Biggest Little City in the World!
-And the result is a beautiful contradiction of high adrenaline activities, burgeoning art scene and remote solitude.
+And the result is a beautiful contradiction of high adrenaline activities, burgeoning arts scene and remote solitude.

 The Black Rock Desert is best known as the home of Burning Man, but the Playa is open year-round.
 With over 200-sq miles of flat and open desert, the opportunities for adventure are endless.
 Did you know the state of Nevada has more hot springs than any other?
 The Black Rock Desert is home to a few, so pack your swimsuit and soak it up.

 With very little light pollution, the night sky lights up on the Playa.
 Bring a telescope and your camera for some of the best stargazing in the West.
 Make a day of it and explore Guru Road, Pottery X and Soldier Meadow all located on the Burner Byway.

 Known for its ridiculously clear water, Lake Tahoe is a year-round gem.
 Rent a clear kayak from Wild Society in Kings Beach for a magical adventure through the crystal clear waters.
 Early mornings mean mirror-calm water at Lake Tahoe, perfect for stand-up paddleboarding, also known as SUP.
 This sport has gained popularity around the lake, and with good reason.
 Head out early to avoid any afternoon wind and don’t forget your waterproof camera!